Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 The Powerswitch’s standout feature is its wireless connectivity.
 This means that you won’t need to run the switch panel wire through your firewall.
 It also means that you won’t need to deal with an extra cable in the cabin.
 All of your accessories connect to Garmin’s power module in the engine bay, and that’s where the wires stop.
 This is a killer option if custom wiring isn’t your thing.

 From there, you’ll be able to control up to 6 devices per power module from your mobile device via the Garmin PowerSwitch app or from a compatible Garmin navigation device.
-Since the controls or from your mobile device, you’re also able to control up to 4 separate power modules.
+Since you can control the controls from your mobile device, you’re also able to control up to 4 separate power modules.
 That’s a great option if you have multiple vehicles because you can control each of their accessories from a central location.

 Pricing: